 Bungamati

 The tradition of worshipping Machhindranath continues to this day.
 His idol is placed in Bungmati for six months and in Patan’s Tabahal for the next six months of the year.
-The annual chariot procession of Machhindranath, the grandest festival of Lalitpur, sees the deity being taken from Patan to Bungmati, with grand pomp celebrations.
+The annual chariot procession of Machhindranath, the grandest festival of Lalitpur, sees the deity being taken from Patan to Bungmati, with grand pomp and celebration.
 At the onset of winter, the idol is ceremoniously returned to Patan at an astrologically chosen time.
-Bungmati village, located just 6 km from Jawalakhel, remains a tremendous and vital cultural and impressive centre, preserving this centuries-old tradition.
+Bungmati village, located just 6 km from Jawalakhel, remains a tremendous and vital cultural centre, preserving this centuries-old tradition.

 Patan Durbar Square